Book a demo

 How can you learn SQL?

-SQL is one of the easiest languages to learn, and you can learn it at little to no cost.
-For example, Multiverse’s Data Fellowship program is free, and you’ll learn SQL and data visualization.
+SQL is one of the easiest languages to learn, and you can gain programming experience at little to no cost.
+For example, Multiverse’s Data Fellowship program is free, and you’ll get paid to learn SQL and data visualization.

-Here are some steps that can help you learn SQL quickly and effectively.
+Here are some steps that can help you learn the basics of SQL quickly and effectively.

 1. Learn basic SQL syntax

-Learning any language starts with the basics—common vocabulary and phrases.
-The SQL syntax is easy to learn, and there are hundreds of tutorials online that can help you.
+Learning any computer programming language starts with the basics — common vocabulary and phrases.
+The SQL syntax is easy to learn, and there are hundreds of tutorials online to speed up the learning process.
 You can test your knowledge of the basics with flashcards, online challenges, and free quizzes.
+Look for tutorials that fit your learning style and provide plenty of examples.

-There are also dozens of free resources like this SQL Query Cheatsheet.
+There are also dozens of free learning resources like this SQL Query Cheat Sheet(opens new window).
 Don’t feel like you need to remember every line of SQL code in order to start using it.
 Many Developers and Data Scientists search Google for SQL code when they need it.

-However, you need to know what to search for, and that comes with practice.
-Get your hands dirty and write some queries of your own.
+But you need to know what to search for, and that comes with practice.
+Get your hands dirty and write some queries of your own to gain valuable coding experience.

 2. Practice with real data